divinestylus/divinestylus/README.md

 # Sam B. Morris
 **`Creative Engineer (Designer & Developer)`**

 I love designing experiences and developing products.
 All of my projects are built from the ground up.
-From ideation and planning to designing and coding, all in an effort to solve real-life problems.
+From ideating and planning to designing and coding, all to solve real-life problems.
+I love to work with brands that are intentional about the future of Africa.
+Brands that focus more on achieving a real impact than just making a profit.

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%23339bf5&center=false&vCenter=true&width=600&lines=A+Designer;A+Developer;A+Learning+Enthusiast;)](https://git.io/typing-svg)